 Still, the usage software depends in part on the control part of the mining hardware itself.
 In the Bitcoin network for example, the software most commonly used by miners in recent years has been cgminer.
 The cgminer software was developed by an Australian anesthetist.
 At Bit2Me Academy we have an article dedicated to this creator called With Kolivas, well known in the Bitcointalk forum as “-ck ".

 In conclusion, the combination of these three elements is what enables a mining pool to perform its liaison role for communication and task management in a cooperative manner.

 Since the appearance of the first mining pool, these spaces have expanded.
 New mining pools appeared and at the same time diversified their options.
 At first, pools were dedicated to Bitcoin only, but then other cryptocurrency pools began to appear.
 Currently, practically all major cryptocurrencies have mining pools.
 The reason behind this is very simple: they facilitate mining and ensure the proper functioning of the network in general.

 But of all mining pool services, some stand out for many reasons.
 Among them the most important are:

-Nanopool It is one of the largest mining pools on the Ethereum network and a good alternative for mining popular altcoins.
-Its servers are distributed worldwide, making it more fault tolerant.
-Nanopool's commission collection does not exceed 2% for its group of supported cryptocurrencies among which are, Ethereum, Ethereum Classic, Zcash, Monero, SiaCoin, Grin, Raven, Electroneum and Pascal.
+Nanopool It is one of the largest mining pools on the network.
+Ethereum and a good alternative for mining popular altcoins.
+Its servers are distributed around the world, so it has greater fault tolerance.
+Nanopool's commission charge does not exceed 2% for its group of supported cryptocurrencies, among which are, Ethereum, Ethereum Classic, Zcash, Monero, SiaCoin, Grin, Raven, Electroneum and Pascal.
 Its security level is on par with that of AntPool, with options to withstand attacks DDOS to your infrastructure.